aviart/gd-star-rating/trunk/readme.txt

 * if your `wp-content` folder is moved out of default WordPress location, then you must edit plugins `config.php` file and set value with exact location of `wp-load.php` file for global constant `STARRATING_WPLOAD` in line 8.
 Without this most of the features, including saving votes, will not work.

 = WordPress MU =
-* Minimal ersion supported: 2.8.1
+* Minimal version supported: 2.8.1

 = Browser Notice =
 * Multi review feature on administration Post Edit page will not work properly with IE6 browsers.